IcarusCodes/AtaccProtraccZitecc/README.md

 Since I didn't have very much time to spend on this project(follow the commits) I have used some readily available code for the reporting part.
-I've instead just fixed [this](https://praveendavidmathew.medium.com/creating-html-reports-for-protractor-7d9830ebf428) old broken code.
+I have fixed [this](https://praveendavidmathew.medium.com/creating-html-reports-for-protractor-7d9830ebf428) old broken code and integrated it into this framework.

-##Test Cases:
+## Test Cases:
 Positive